-8. MONITORING, DELIVERY AND REVIEW
+9. MONITORING, DELIVERY AND REVIEW

-- 123. The Neighbourhood Plan provides policies which are focused on securing restored settlement boundaries around Buckhorn Weston and Kington Magna.
+- 142. The Neighbourhood Plan provides policies which are focused on securing restored settlement boundaries around Buckhorn Weston and Kington Magna.
 The restoration of settlement boundaries around these two largest settlements in the Parish give rise to the need for further policies to ensure that any development that comes forward within settlements accords with local community priorities.
-An overview policy map is provided in Figure 7. - 124.
-The Neighbourhood Plan seeks to achieve a number of things which will require further actions, active monitoring and periodic review every five years to determine whether objectives and policies are being achieved and observed.
+An overview policy map is provided in Figure 7. - 143.
+The Neighbourhood Plan seeks to achieve a number of things which will require further actions, active monitoring and periodic review to determine whether objectives and policies are being achieved and observed.
 Key requirements are identified in Table 7.